aantron/better-enums/doc/CONTRIBUTING.md

 to edit commit messages when merging into `master`.
 I will also squash multiple commits in most cases.
 If you prefer I not do either one, let me know, but then we will have to go back and forth on the exact contents of the pull request.

+I am maintaining the `master` branch in such a way that every commit passes its tests, i.e. `master` is always stable.
+Every commit going into `master` is first fully tested in its pull request branch, or in a temporary staging branch, if necessary.

 ## Generating the documentation